transcom/mymove/docs/database.md

 If you are modifying an existing model, use `./bin/soda generate migration migration-name` and add the [Fizz instructions](https://github.com/gobuffalo/fizz) yourself to the created files.

+## Zero-Downtime Migrations

+As a good practice, all of our migrations should create a database state that works both with the current version of the application code _and_ the new version of the application code.
+This allows us to run migrations before the new app code is live without creating downtime for our users.

+Eg: If we need to rename a column, doing a traditional rename would cause the app to fail if the database changes went live before the new application code (pointing to the new column name) went live.
+Instead, this should be done in a two-stage process.

+1. Write a migration adding a new column with the preferred name and copy the data from the old column into it.
+The old column will effectively be deprecated at this point.
+2. After the migration and new app code have been deployed to production, write a second migration to remove the old/deprecated column.

+Similarly, if a column needs to be dropped, we should deprecate the column in one pull request and then actually remove it in a follow-up pull request.
+Deprecation can be done by renaming the column to `deprecated_column_name`.
+This process has an added side affect of helping us keep our migrations reversible, since columns can always be re-added, but getting old data back into those columns is a more difficult process.

 ## Secure Migrations

 **NOTICE**: Before adding SSNs or other PII, please consult with Infra.